Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions

 \subsection{The multiscale approximation}

-The multiscale approximation, also known as multilevel approximation, serves as an error correction scheme for improving approximation, which was first introduced in~\cite{floater1996multistep}.
-This method can enhance the results of a given operator without any additional data or assumptions~\cite{sharon2022multiscale, wendland2010multiscale, franz2022multilevel, le2020multilevel, bermanis2013multiscale, chiavazzo2014reduced}.
-The multiscale approximation is based upon two main procedures: generating a sequence of nested hierarchical sets and applying a given operator~$Q$ through error correction schemes.
+Our multiscale (or multilevel) method serves as an error‑correction scheme and was first introduced in~\cite{floater1996multistep}.
+This method can enhance the results of a given operator without any additional data or assumptions~\cite{sharon2022multiscale, wendland2010multiscale, franz2023multilevel, le2020multilevel, bermanis2013multiscale, chiavazzo2014reduced}.
+The multiscale approximation is based on two main procedures: generating a sequence of nested hierarchical sets and applying a given operator~$Q$ via error-correction schemes.

-A hierarchical sequence of subsets of~$X$ satisfies~$X_1 \subset \ldots \subset X_n = X$.
+A hierarchical sequence of subsets of~$ X$ satisfies~$ X_1 \subset \ldots \subset X_n = X$.
 Each subset~$X_i$ corresponds to a scale (or level) of the multiscale.
 The number of scales~$n$ is a parameter.
 Throughout this work, we generate the subsets randomly.
-Their size satisfies a given proportional growth rate~$\lambda \sim {\#X_{i-1}} /{\#X_i}$.
+Their size satisfies a given proportional growth rate~$\lambda := {\#X_{i-1}} /{\#X_i}$ so $\lambda \in (0,1)$.
 Additionally, the multiscale scheme involves deploying a given ``black-box'' approximation operator~$Q$.
 We focus on quasi-interpolation operators.
 We denote the approximation of~$Q$ over the dataset~$X_j$ with the target function~$f$ by~$Q_j f = Q_{X_j} f$.

 The error correction scheme defines a sequence of operators~$\{M_i\}_{i=1}^n$, each associated with a corresponding subset~$\{X_i\}_{i=1}^n$.
-The literature presents two equivalent approaches for expressing the multiscale operators~$M_i$: an iterative approach~\cite{floater1996multistep} and a direct approach~\cite{franz2022multilevel}.
+The literature presents two equivalent approaches for expressing the multiscale operators~$M_i$: an iterative approach~\cite{floater1996multistep} and a direct approach~\cite{franz2023multilevel}.
 While the direct approach is commonly used for theoretical analysis, the iterative approach offers practical advantages for numerical implementation.
 The iterative approach constructs two sequences of operators: the multiscale approximation operators~$\{M_i\}_{i=1}^n$ and the multiscale error operators~$\{E_i\}_{i=1}^n$.
 The initial conditions are~$M_0 = 0$ and~$E_0 f = f$.
 At each step~$i$, the method updates the operators according to:

 After completing~$n$ steps, this process produces the approximated function~$\widetilde{f} = M_n f$.